GlissPaul/NS/README.md

 # NS
-Codes for Network Security Practice
+Codes for Network Security Labs
+## This Repository in for one-time use like OTP